SEEDING A SUSTAINABLE FUTURE

 United Way is a worldwide not-for-profit movement.
 In Canada, we operate in more than 100 communities.
 Each United Way raises support locally, directly responding to local needs.
 United Way Greater Toronto sustains a vital social safety net across Peel, Toronto and York Region.
 Our network of 270 community agencies is there during times of stability and crisis, providing hundreds of thousands of people with much needed support, close to home.
 Our work is fuelled by groundbreaking research and powerful partnerships with businesses, government and donors, which allow us to identify gaps and mobilize local love to strengthen the places where we all live, work and raise our families.Learn More About United Way

 Royal Gold’s commitment to community carries beyond our offices.
 A number of our current and former directors, officers and employees are active in or otherwise support educational institutions and non-profit organizations, furthering such causes as promotion of community health, elimination of food insecurity and protection of at-risk children.
 We support these efforts by giving all employees two days of paid leave annually in order to volunteer with non-profit organizations of their choosing.

-(Above) Royal Gold employees actively supporting a Habitat for Humanity construction project in Denver.
+(Above) Royal Gold employees actively supporting a Habitat for Humanity construction project in Denver, Colorado.